 As workplaces reopen, companies are tasked with not only easing employee concerns but also keeping the workplace safe for their return.
 But how do you know if your physical workspace is ready?
-Eden Health recently published Returning to Work Safely, a detailed 35-page guide to help prepare your workplace—and workforce—to reopen.
-Eden’s own clinicians created these guidelines based on their experiences with patients as well as medically-validated research from the CDC and WHO.
-In this blog post, we will highlight the document’s five main steps along with some useful tips to help you get started.
+Eden Health recently published Returning to Work Safely, a detailed guide to help prepare your workplace — and workforce — to reopen.
+Eden’s own clinicians created these guidelines based on their experiences with patients as well as medically validated research from the CDC and WHO.
+In this blog post, we will highlight the document’s six main steps along with some useful tips to help you get started.

 Step 1: Create a COVID-19 Task Force